 How long before you achieve your social science degree depends on your current credits and status, how many courses you can comfortably take and the level of degree you wish to pursue.
 Consider: Do you have the time to commit to being a full-time college student?
 Can you embrace the full campus experience, or will you need to take online classes?
 Will you be juggling your education, your career, a family and other responsibilities – or perhaps all of the above as you figure out how to balance school and work?

 Most associate degrees are considered 2-year degrees, but at SNHU, you're encouraged to complete your degree at your own pace.
-Similarly, bachelor degrees are often referred to as 4-year degrees.
+Similarly, bachelor's degrees are often referred to as 4-year degrees.

 Of course, if you are transferring credits from another institution or can get credit for work/life experience, the time it takes you to get your degree could be further reduced.
 But basically, you will need 120 credits to earn your bachelor's degree.
 If the average course is three credits, then taking 30 credits a year breaks out into a four-year period of time.

-You may also be a candidate for one of SNHU’s 3-year degrees on campus or accelerated online degrees.
+You may also be a candidate for one of SNHU’s accelerated online degrees.
 Ask your advisor for more information.